gitadev/stock-prediction-using-regression/README.md

 # stock-prediction-using-regression

-Objective: build 3 different types of regression lines to predict stock prices using Python, then print out the prediction for the best performing one
+Objective: Build 3 different types of regression lines to predict stock prices using Python, then print out the prediction for the best performing one